-You can't understand the significance of stuff like Turbo Boost and Hyper-Threading without having some foundational knowledge of clock speed and core count.
+You can't understand or appreciate the significance of stuff like Turbo Boost and Hyper-Threading without having some foundational knowledge of clock speed and core count.
 These advanced technologies and features are a big part of the draw for many modern Intel products and countless processors benefit from them.

 [Related: Ryzen 5 vs Intel Core i5 CPU review]